5 Ways to Create a Calmer, Peaceful Home

 3. Organization is KEY

-Now I know getting organized can be a task in itself but start out small.
+Now I know getting organized can be a task in itself but start small.
 One quick and easy thing to do when organizing your home is to use some pre-made tools.
-Pick one or two styles, for example, baskets and all white boxes to use throughout your home to store different things.
-I also, like to use drawer dividers in my kitchen as well as my bathrooms, so everything is visible and easy to find.
+Pick one or two styles, for example, baskets and all-white boxes to use throughout your home to store different things.
+I also like to use drawer dividers in my kitchen and my bathrooms, so everything is visible and easy to find.
 Organizing helps you quickly find the things you need and have a place to put everything, so the clean-up time goes way very quickly.
 Try picking a color scheme or theme that will help you feel relaxed and revitalized.

 4. Ignite Your Scents

 Incorporate aromatherapy into the elements of creating a peaceful home.
 There is research that shows there are real stress-relief benefits to using aromatherapy.
 Aromatherapy is a trending topic these days, making it easy to find great products that produce a lovely, soothing scent to your home.
 By using oil diffusers in different rooms, you can subtly offer passive stress relief.
 I use lavender essential oil in my daughter's room and my bedroom to help instantly calm the senses to get a good night's sleep.

 5. Music Sets the Mood